-The result of the tests shows us an overview on how the display actually performs in terms of Brightness and Contrast ratio on varying brightness levels.
+The result of the test here will shows us an overview on how the display actually performs in terms of Brightness measured in candela per square meter (cd/m2).
 Higher is better.

 This test shows us an overview of the screen’s uniformity at the calibrated brightness level.
 The closer this value to 0, the better the quality of the panel.